What is Average Order Value (AOV) in Retail and Why It Matters

 Knowing your company’s average order value helps you to evaluate your pricing strategy and online marketing efforts by providing the metrics needed to measure the long-term value of individual customers.

-By increasing their average order value, businesses can directly impact their revenue growth.
-When you expand the average order value, you are selling more inventory.
+Businesses can directly impact their revenue growth by increasing their average order value.
+When you expand the average order value, you sell more inventory.
 Since customers are buying more products, your revenue increases.
 Consolidating the same amount of units sold to an individual customer into a single sale cuts costs.

 “As customer acquisition costs continue to rise and competition becomes more fierce, you need the higher AOV for your unit economics to continue making sense,” says Casey Armstrong, CMO at ShipBob.